 Banners for the Leafs' 6 most recent Stanley Cups.

 Still, only 3 other NHL teams have won at least 6 Cups.

 Although they've only used the Maple Leafs name, which they took from a minor-league baseball team that played its last season in 1968, since 1927, and were previously called the Toronto Arenas and the Toronto St. Patricks, the Leafs have been playing longer in the same city than all but 11 teams in all of North American major league sports.
 They've won more World Championships than all but 4 teams.
 And only 2 teams belong to both categories: The Yankees and the Canadiens.

-Yet, for all their history, going back nearly a century, the Leafs are not loaded with retired uniform numbers.
-They have a very slim parameter for retiring numbers: It is only for players "who have made a significant contribution to the Toronto Maple Leaf Hockey Club and have experienced a career-ending incident while a member of the Maple Leaf team."
+Yet, for all their history, going back nearly a century, until this very season, the Leafs were not loaded with retired uniform numbers.
+They had a very slim parameter for retiring numbers: It was only for players "who have made a significant contribution to the Toronto Maple Leaf Hockey Club and have experienced a career-ending incident while a member of the Maple Leaf team."

 The Leafs held a benefit game for him on February 12, 1934, which is recognized as the 1st NHL All-Star Game, and they announced that no player would ever again wear his Number 6.
 One exception was made: In 1968, Bailey himself asked that Ron Ellis be given the number, which he wore for the rest of his career.